 In a Medium post announcing his appointment, Harper wrote that the firm “is at the leading edge, tackling the deep and difficult problems that institutions and citizens are facing today.”
 8VC’s most notable portfolio companies are virtual reality player Oculus and putative health insurance disruptor Oscar.
 Other advisors include Valley entrepreneurs, actors, and former FORTUNE500 executives.

 Harper’s decision to associate himself with 8VC is surprising said one Canadian venture capitalist (VC) with knowledge of the firm who asked not to be named.
-The firm was started after the breakup of Formation 8, where founding partner Joe Lonsdale and other members of the team worked; according to reports the split was partly caused by Lonsdale’s handling of a since-dropped sexual assault lawsuit against him.
+The firm was started after the breakup of Formation 8, where founding partner Joe Lonsdale and other members of the team worked; Fortune and Buzzfeed reported that the split was partly the result of personal tensions that were worsened by Lonsdale’s handling of a sexual assault lawsuit against him, the filing and subsequent complete withdrawal of which were widely covered by the business and tech press.
 The 34-year-old has been on Forbes Midas List of top tech investors for the last two years, and Formation 8’s first fund reportedly had an internal rate of return (a common VC performance metric) of around 90 per cent, well above industry average.

 Advisors are typically brought on board to help a firm raise more capital, determine how to distribute capital, or prevent the loss of capital due to bad investments, said the Canadian VC.
 The third category usually involves entrepreneurs and executives with substantial domain expertise who can provide insight into a particular industry or market; Harper, who has no substantial previous private sector experience, is unlikely to be able to provide such guidance.